PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

       Connection 'mbl-ipv4ll' (475ebfb1-d67e-d67e-d67e-475ebfb1dddd) successfully added.
       ```

-1. Activate the `mbl-ipv4ll` connection profile:
+2. Activate the `mbl-ipv4ll` connection profile:

     ```
     $ sudo nmcli connection up mbl-ipv4ll
     ```

-    * If this command finishes with the error
+    * If this command finishes with
-      `Error: Connection activation failed: No suitable device found for this connection.`, please verify that the device is managed by NetworkManager by checking that the field `managed` is set to `true` in the
+      `Error: Connection activation failed: No suitable device found for this connection.` or similar, please verify that the device is managed by NetworkManager.
+Check in the
-      `/etc/NetworkManager/NetworkManager.conf` configuration file on the PC.
+      `/etc/NetworkManager/NetworkManager.conf` configuration file on the Linux PC for an entry similar to the following.

+      ```
+      [device]
+      match-device=interface-name:enp0s2222222a
+      managed=1
+      ```

     The NetworkManager connection is created.

-1. Inspect the NetworkManager connection using the `nmcli connection show` command.
+3. Inspect the NetworkManager connection using the `nmcli connection show` command.

     * For example, for a WaRP7 device: